The Eisenstein ideal with squarefree level: The pseudodeformation ring

 \subsection{The finite-flat case: $\ell = p$, $p \mid N$, and $\epsilon_p=+1$}

 By Lemma \ref{lem:normalization of bT0}(4), we see that, if $\epsilon_p=+1$, then the residually Eisenstein cusp forms are old at $p$ with associated $G_{\Q,S}$-representation being finite-flat at $p$.
 We impose this condition exactly as in \S\ref{subsec:flat case}.
-Namely, we say that a Cayley-Hamilton representation of $G_p$ is \emph{unramified-or-$(+1)$-Steinberg} (or $\mathrm{US}_p^{+1}$) if it is finite-flat.
+Namely, we say that a Cayley--Hamilton representation of $G_p$ is \emph{unramified-or-$(+1)$-Steinberg} (or $\mathrm{US}_p^{+1}$) if it is finite-flat.